7amzaGH/UAV-SAR-Human-Detection-and-Geolocation/README.md

 - License: CC BY 4.0

 <img width="1352" height="316" alt="dataset conditions" src="assets/datset_conditions.png" />
+> Note: This dataset is used for evaluation purposes only and is not used for model training.
 ---

 ## Geolocation Algorithm

-The core contribution.
+A key component of the system.
 Converts a 2D bounding box pixel coordinate into a real-world GPS coordinate in three steps with no additional sensors required.

 **Step 1 — Pixel offset to metric displacement**
 ```